Chemical and Paper Engineering

 Graduates have the opportunity to work in a diverse spectrum of professional fields.
 These vary from research to design, from development to manufacturing, and from technical sales to production.
 You could have the opportunity to work in manufacturing-related areas as well as in non-technical sectors of the economy such as business, law, and management.
 You will also be prepared to continue your education at the graduate level.

-Department of Chemical and Paper Engineering
+Department of Chemical, Paper, and Biomedical Engineering

 Dr. Shashi B. Lalvani, Chair